-If you wish to apply for an observership in the Division of Plastic and Reconstructive Surgery, please follow the requirements below to complete your application.
+If you wish to apply for an observership in the Division of Plastic, Reconstructive & Aesthetic Surgery, please follow the requirements below to complete your application.
 Your application will not be processed unless all of the information has been received.
 We accept observers for a two (2) week period only throughout the year.

 Please submit the following:

 - Completed Immunization Form (term > 5 days)

 - Observer Application Fee Form (term > 2 days)

 - Copy of degree (officially translated if not in English)

 - Passport size photo (digital image or good quality photocopy of passport is acceptable)

 All of the above requirements must be submitted to Michael Perrino, email@example.com a few months prior to your start date.
 Once we receive the documentation and proper approval from the Division Head, Department Chief, Occupational Health and Medical Affairs office, a confirmation email will be sent to the applicant.